sirixdb/sirix/README.md

-#Sirix - a versioned, treebased storage system
+#Sirix - a versioned storage system for hierarchical data (rooted labeled trees -- XML (and JSON in the future))

 The architecture supports the well known ACID-properties (durability currently isn't guaranted if the transaction crashes) and Snapshot Isolation through MVCC which in turn supports N-reading transactions in parallel to currently 1-write transaction.
 Supporting N-write transactions is planned as well as the current work on indexes to support a binding to Brackit which in turn supports XQuery/XQuery Update Facility.
 The COW-approach used for providing Snapshot Isolation through MVCC is especially well suited for flash-disks.
 We support several well known versioning strategies.